 More Penang Street Art

-If you are planning a trip to Penang this comprehensive guide to the visiting Georgetown has further information.
-Alternatively find out more about Penang in the Dive Into Malaysia website – A guide to Penang.
+If you are planning a trip to Penang this comprehensive guide to visiting Georgetown has further information.
+Alternatively, find out more about Penang on the Dive Into Malaysia website – A guide to Penang.

 Plan your visit to Penang

 We stayed in the best hotel of our entire holiday in SE Asia in Georgetown.
 The Hotel Muntri Grove is a lovely little boutique hotel ideally located to get the best out of your time in Penang.

 I cannot recommend this hotel enough – the price was excellent, staff friendly and helpful and the room simply huge!
 (And it has a pool which is great to cool off in after a day in the heat!)

 If backpacking is more your thing check out this great guide to backpacking in SE Asia.